ikmb/TOFU-MAaPO/README.md

 ```

 ## Configuration
-Please edit the configurations to your system needs as explained in the [Configuration Documentation](docs/config.md).<br />

-For detailed installation guide see the [installation and configuration documentation](docs/installation.md).<br />
+Please edit the configurations to your system needs as explained in the [installation and configuration documentation](docs/installation.md).<br />

 ## Running TOFU-MAaPO:
 The input to TOFU-MAaPO can be either locally stored fastq.gz files or SRA IDs (sample or project).<br />